AET-CS/aet-cs.github.io/white/AP_shared/BinaryTree/AVL-insert-web.md

 $$(A) \ldots 1 \ldots (B) \ldots 2 \ldots (C) \ldots 3 \ldots (D)$$

 Where A,B,C,D are intervals of numbers.
 Each of these intervals corresponds to a sub tree in our AVL tree.

+{% capture question2 %}
 Take each of the five trees you created above and add subtrees for A,B,C and D. Make sure that your trees are each in the appropriate location compared to the numbers 1, 2 and 3.
+{% endcapture %}

 {% capture answer2 %}
 <img src="https://aet-cs.github.io/white/AP_shared/BinaryTree/canonical-trees-abcd.png" alt="Five Trees" style="width: 100%;" />
 {% endcapture %}
-{% include answer-box.html content=answer2 %}
+{% include answer-box.html question = question2 content=answer2 %}

 If you compare each of the four imbalanced trees to the balanced 213 tree, now with the subtrees added, you should see that each of the four imbalanced trees correlates to one of the four rotations you read about last class.
 The 123 tree is balanced with a left rotation, the 321 tree is balanced with a right rotation, the 132 tree is balanced with a right-left rotation, and finally the 312 tree is balanced with a left-right rotation.
 Whatever name you give these rotations they're all turning imbalanced tree into exactly the same, balanced, 213 tree.